MathieuGig/Predict_Resistance_FKS1_GigM/README.md

 # Antifungal_Resistance_FKS1-FKS2_orthologs
-Stage Été 2023 au LandryLab
+Mathieu Giguere's Summer 2023 internship at the LandryLab.
 Most coding files require to be in the same directory as Romain Durand's DMS-main repository.
 The code in my repository is made to work with it.
 Be careful with absolute and relative paths.